Introduction to Permaculture

 Permaculture is a term used to describe an intentional system of agriculture and settlement that aims to reflect the interrelationships and sustainability of natural ecosystems.
 Permaculture can be seen in contrast to intensive agriculture, which eventually leaves land unfit for farming, gradually reducing the amount of land suitable for human habitation.
-Permaculture is an attempt to best use land so that generations in the future can continue to make use of the land in productive manners, allowing for personal subsistence.
-It draws from several disciplines including organic farming, agroforestry, integrated farming, sustainable development, and applied ecology.
+Permaculture is an attempt to best use land so that generations in the future can continue to make use of the land in productive manners, allowing for personal subsistence or food production.
+It draws from several disciplines including organic farming, agroforestry, composting, mulching, integrated farming, sustainable development, and applied ecology.

 Permaculture was coined as a term in the 1970s by David Holmren and Bill Mollison, two Australians dedicated to the sustainable use of land.
 Although they were the first to use the word, the ideals of permaculture in the modern sense have been around since at least the early part of the 20th century, and the practices that make up the core of permaculture date back thousands of years.

 At its most basic, permaculture farming principles are just a form of agriculture that can be practiced forever.
 Industrial farming techniques are seen as inherently limited, with an eventual wall past which a piece of land can no longer be used.
 High-density crops and the use of single crops over large expanses of lands strips away necessary nutrients as generations pass, eventually leaving the land barren.
 At the same time, artificial fertilizers can build up salts over time, making the soil inhospitable to plants.

 Permaculture farming ethics rely on three main principles: care for the earth, care for people and fair share.
 They form the foundation for permaculture design and are also found in most traditional societies.
 At the same time, permaculture moves beyond simply being a mechanical set of principles for management of all cultures that can be used in designing sustainable systems.